zellwk/zellwk.com/src/posts/2021-04-28-prettier-disable-languages.md

 title: Disabling languages for Prettier (in VScode)
 description: How to disable Prettier for specific languages.
 slug: prettier-disable-languages
-tags: ['writing', 'vscode', 'tools', javascript]
+tags: ['vscode', 'tools', javascript]
 ---

 It used to be straightforward to disable languages for Prettier in VSCode.
 You just added a `prettier.disableLanguages` setting and you were done.

 ```json
 // In settings.json